Board

 President

-Margret is a (mostly) retired Sustainability Educator and Consultant.
-Previously she was the Sustainability Coordinator at the University of Saskatchewan’s Office of Sustainability for fourteen years.
+Margret is a (mostly) retired Sustainability Educator.
+She was the Sustainability Coordinator at the U of S Office of Sustainability for 14 years and received the President’s Service Award for that work in 2017.
 Before working for the university, she spent many years as the Energy Projects Coordinator for the Saskatchewan Environmental Society and was also co-owner of Community Solutions Consulting, a community development consulting company.
+Margret was trained as a Climate Reality Leader by Al Gore’s Climate Reality Project in 2017.
+Since 2018 she has volunteered as the co-coordinator of the Regional Centre of Expertise (RCE) on Education for Sustainable Development Saskatchewan, a network of educators affiliated with the United Nations University.
 She also spent a few years on the SES board in the early 1980s.
-Margret received her Master’s in Continuing Education from the University of Saskatchewan and was trained as a Climate Reality Leader by Al Gore’s Climate Reality Project.
-Margret enjoys reading, gardening, and spending time outdoors with her husband Peter and dog Bella.

 BOB HALLIDAY | P.ENG.